otto-torino/otto-torino.github.io/_posts/2019-10-14-cookierulez.md

 - multi-user platform: each user can manage his web sites and provide all the information that couldn't be collected automatically
 - cookies are categorized
-- cookies have a description and many other info that shoul be displayed to the user
+- cookies have a description and many other infos that the users have to know
 - dark and light themes out of the box
 - custom consent to different cookies categories